 Then: When HGTV found Nicole Curtis, she was already a realtor who rehabbed historical properties.
 Before that, she worked as a waitress and a housekeeper.

-Now: She’s still busy rehabbing homes on “Rehab Addict,” season eight debuted in October 2017.
-But Curtis found time to write the book “Better Than New,” published in 2016.
+Now: She’s still busy rehabbing homes on “Rehab Addict” — season eight kicked off again in July following a hiatus in fall 2017.
+Curtis also found time to write the book “Better Than New,” published in 2016.

 Known for: “Holmes on Homes”

 Then: Before he rose to HGTV fame, Mike Holmes was a seasoned contractor who had been running construction companies since he was 19.

 Now: In addition to taking part in several DIY Network shows, Holmes is an author and has several businesses, including Make It Right Construction, Holmes Approved Homes and Mike Holmes Inspections.